Breezy21st/admin-app/README.md

 This is the Admin Site of Al Arabian Oud backend Respository

+please ensure that the al Arabian oud repository is on your machine and running.
+This admin web app will not work without the backend.

 on your VSCode terminal run the command:

  npm install